 Unfortunately, children experience these scalding injuries far, far too frequently.
 It isn’t always because they don’t know any better, either.
 Many times they are in the wrong place at the wrong time, and they become the victim of a dangerous situation.

 If you or your loved one has experienced severe scalding burns, know that you’re not alone.
 There are many support groups out there to guide you through this.
-For more information about your burn injury and how to proceed afterwards, call our St. Louis office.
+For more information about your burn injury and how to proceed afterward, call our St. Louis office.
 These cases are complicated at best, but we have the experience and the knowledge to fight to the finish for you and your family.

 I was burned by a product, but I didn’t follow the directions.
 Should I speak with a personal injury attorney?